 Peer Review Process

-All research articles published in ZAHRA: JOURNAL OF HEALTH AND MEDICAL RESEARCH underwent full peer review, the main characteristics of which are listed below:
+All research articles published in EDUCATIONAL JOURNAL: General and Specific Research underwent full peer review, the main characteristics of which are listed below:

-- All research articles are reviewed by at least two qualified experts.
+- All research articles were reviewed by at least two qualified experts.

-- All publication decisions are made by the Editor-in-Chief of the journal based on the reviews provided
+- All publication decisions are made by the Editor-in-Chief of the journal based on the reviews given by n

-- The international Editorial Board members provide insight, advice, and guidance to the Editor in Chief in general and assist decision-making on specific submissions.
+- Members of the international Editorial Board provide insight, advice, and guidance to the Editor in Chief in general and to assist decision-making on specific submissions

 - Managing Editors and Editorial Assistants provide administrative support that enables journals to maintain the integrity of peer reviews while providing fast turnaround and maximum efficiency for authors, reviewers, and editors.